top of page

 Ibiza is not a simple place like its sister island, Formentera; it has many aspects.
 If you are young, you fly to Ibiza.
 As soon as you step off the plane, you head to the party towns of Sant Antoni de Portmany or Platja de'n Bossa near Ibiza Town and take part in a drug-induced rave party scene where, after copious amounts of drugs and alcohol and listening to house and techno music spun by world-famous DJs you find yourself on a floor somewhere entirely out of it, next to someone, having no idea who they are.

-There is that aspect, then there is the campo (countryside) and beautiful small bays with traditional chiringuitos giving the old País feeling of a time a hundred years ago, and then there are the chic restaurants serving incredible food at incredible prices.
+There is that aspect, then there is the campo (countryside) and beautiful small bays with traditional chiringuitos that give the old País a feeling of a hundred years ago, and then there are the chic restaurants serving incredible food at incredible prices.

 Finally, there is the city feel of Eivissa (Ibiza Town), the traffic, and the hustle.
 After a while, you'll say, "I am glad to be back in Formentera."